 - A filled-in application form

-- A detailed budget in a separate document - specify separately UArctic funding and funding from other sources
+- A detailed budget in a separate document – specify applied UArctic funding and funding from other sources separately

 - The applying institution must provide an endorsement letter from the appropriate leadership level